dphummel/dphummel.github.io/_posts/2025-03-12-AITrustandSafety.md

 - **A Culture of Learning from Failures**: Applying the aviation industry’s rigorous post-mortem approach to AI mistakes, fostering accountability and improvement.

-They key point is we can't continue to ride this exist wave of change nor stop it.
+They key point is we can't continue to ride this exist "wave" of technology nor stop it.
 We have to create change which allows it to be scuplted to ensure safety to build trust.

 ### Conclusions ###
 The trust gap in AI presents both a challenge and an opportunity.
 By prioritizing education, transparency, and containment, we can build AI systems that are not only powerful but worthy of public trust built on a strong foundation of safety.
 We have the ability to transform AI from a technology people fear into one they actively embrace and that benefits our society.

+And by "we," I mean each of us.
+The responsibility for creating trustworthy AI systems extends beyond businesses and governments to every individual.
+Anyone anywhere can lead change, whether through advocacy, education, or thoughtful adoption.
+As an example, I learned about the [Future of Life Institute](https://futureoflife.org/) whose mission is to "steer transformative technology towards benefiting life and away from extreme large-scale risks."
+[AI](https://futureoflife.org/focus-area/artificial-intelligence/) is one of their focus areas, and they provide options for [taking action](https://futureoflife.org/take-action/), from supporting informed policy development to participating in public discourse on AI safety.

 As I continue to explore these possibilities on Intelligence Reimagined, I invite you to share your thoughts: how can we collectively build AI systems worthy of trust?